sjbennett123/polarlarp/content/_index.md

 - Names
 - What about the event they are most excited about?
 - What roles do you not want to do?

+**Overview of Campsite**:

+- Review Map.
+- Where are we running modules.
+- Where is dangerous.

 **Rewards**: Thank you for doing this.
 Giving back like this to enable people to have a fun time is a very generous thing to do.
 We hope that some baubles and tokens will show our gratitude.